uschiLaa/pandemonium/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+**This repository hosts the original implementation of pandemonium, for an updated version visit https://github.com/GabrielMccoy/pandemonium.**

 The goal of pandemonium is to interactively explore clustering solutions of physics problems in both observable and parameter space in a Shiny app.